Massacre of Samothrace (1821): Aftermath

+The remaining Greeks after accepting the amnesty terms of the Ottoman Empire were granted pardon in April 1822.
 The American philhellene George Jarvis visited the island on 13 July 1822.
 According to Jarvis the island's population was reduced to 200 people who lived in absolute poverty.
 The population began to grow again after several years as many Samothracian women were bought out of slavery and returned to their homeland.
 They subsequently married Greek men from other areas of Greece who began to settle the island.
 The massacre at Efka led to the creation of the Samothracian proverb: "I am not one of the 700," which means, "I am not easily fooled."
 The Ottoman Census of 1831 states that there were 430 Greek and 3 Turkish males of fighting age on the island.
 This registrar did not register women, orphans, Christians below the age of puberty, the mentally or physically incapacitated as well as high - ranking officials, so the actual population would be much higher.

-Mehmed Paşa, the Castellan of the Dardanelles suppressed the uprising of Samothrace and captured 3 pirate ships from the Samothracians and sent prisoners, heads & ears taken during battle to İstanbul and received a congratulatory Imperial rescript.70-80 Greeks from the island of Samothrace fled to Mounth Athos and have submitted themselves to the gatekeeper of the Mutasarrıf of Thessaloniki Ebulubud Mehmed Emin Paşa.
+Approximately 70-80 Greeks from Samothrace fled to Mount Athos and have submitted themselves to the gatekeeper of the Mutasarrif of Thessaloniki Ebulubud Mehmed Emin Pasha.
 Five of the captives brought by the Ottomans to Constantinople converted to Islam, but recanted their beliefs and returned to Christianity after they were bought out of slavery by European philhellenes and returned to Samothrace in 1837.
 Upon learning about their apostasy, the Ottomans took them to Makri where they were tortured and subsequently executed.
 The five Samothracians were named Manouel Palogoudas, Michael Kyprios, Theodoros Dimitriou Kalakou, Georgios Kourounis and Georgios became neomartyrs.
 In 1843, a monk named Iakovos wrote an acolouthia in honor of the Samothrace neomartyrs.
 It has since been regularly performed on the island, in Makri and in the Mount Athos monasteries on their feast day, Saint Thomas' Sunday (the seventh day after Orthodox Easter).
 The remains of the saints were initially taken from Makri to Mount Athos but were returned to Samothrace by July 1906.

 The Ottomans tore or burned the books they found during the course of the massacre.
 A bayoneted bible was recovered by the survivors from the ruins of the Chora village church.
 It was rediscovered by Ion Dragoumis in Nikolaos Fardys' library during his visit to Samothrace in July 1906.
 Dragoumis donated the bible to the National Historical Museum, Athens, which houses it in its collection to this day.
 On 23 March 1980, the Academy of Athens awarded Samothrace its golden medal in recognition of its contribution to the Greek War of Independence.